GIG-Cymru-NHS-Wales/faq/projects/national-data-resource/index.md

 Here’s what the NDR helps NHS Wales achieve:

-- 🔍 **Better patient care** - Clinicians get faster access to joined-up patient info
+- 🔍 **Better patient care**: Clinicians get faster access to joined-up patient info

-- 📊 **Smarter decisions** - Health boards and planners use data to improve services
+- 📊 **Smarter decisions**: Health boards and planners use data to improve services

-- 🔬 **More effective research** - Researchers can safely access high-quality data for innovation
+- 🔬 **More effective research**: Researchers can safely access high-quality data for innovation

-- 📉 **Reduced duplication** - Unified records mean less repeated data collection
+- 📉 **Reduced duplication**: Unified records mean less repeated data collection

-- ✅ **National consistency** - Everyone works from the same trusted data sources
+- ✅ **National consistency**: Everyone works from the same trusted data sources

 ## 🔐 How Is Data Managed?